Stubborn, insistent, and violent controversy is worse than a waste of time.

 Does Christianity Cause War?

 Are the New Atheists Right?
-Is Christian Belief Stupid, or Insane, or Dangerous?
+Are Christians Dumb, Delusional, and Dangerous?